-There is a new sea aqua systems located in the department named "Aquarium" in the zoo.
+There are new sea aqua systems located in the department named "Aquarium" in the zoo.
 They are created by an artificial way and there live sea animals as: sharks, morays etc.

-Employees of the zoo pay huge attention to terrariums, premises for primacies, to aquariums.
+Employees of the zoo pay huge attention to terrariums, premises for primaries, to aquariums.
 In these places are put rare plants, also corners with tropical and interesting succulent flora are formed.

 There is a veterinary clinic which is observing a state of health of all animals in the zoo.
 Inspections, treatment, and also operating of animals are carried out.

-In the territory of the zoo visitors can use services of the tram bus.
-Also it is possible to enjoy horse-drawn vehicle.
+In the territory of the zoo, visitors can use services of the tram, bus.
+Also, it is possible to enjoy a horse-drawn vehicle.
 Besides, visitors can be photographed on camels, with young lions, tigers and other animals.